Book Report #1- Fiction-Recycled Art

 Students should also be prepared to read aloud the last paragraph of their response to literature paper.

-For the series book report, students may read any book that is part of a series.
-For example, your child may read Little House on the Prairie as it is a book within the Laura Ingalls Wilder's series.
+For the award-winning book report, students may read any book that has won a medal or honorable mention.
+For example, your child may read Little House on the Prairie as it is a book that has received a Newbery Medal.
 Next, your child will again be asked to write a five paragraph response to literature to go along with his/her project.

 In addition to the response to literature, students will need to create a diorama to go with the book that they read.
 Students may use a shoebox (or any other box) and create a scene inside that goes along with their story.
 For example, if your child wanted to create a diorama based on the book Island of the Blue Dolphins, he/she might put an ocean/island scene inside of his/her box along with Karana, the main character.
 Your child may also glue down sand, shells, a miniature canoe, etc.